 1. Get your typing up to speed

-No matter how well you can remain focused for long period of times and how fast you can think of what to say, if you can’t type at a decent speed, you’ll never write quickly.
+No matter how well you can remain focused for long periods and how fast you can think of what to say if you can’t type at a decent speed, you’ll never write quickly.

-If you’re still pecking at letters, one finger at a time, it’s not going to cut it.
+It won’t cut if you’re still pecking at letters, one finger at a time.

-I’d like you to take a minute to test your typing speed.
-Head to Key Hero, and do a quick typing test:
+We’d like you to take a minute to test your typing speed.
+Head to Key Hero and do a quick typing test: